erhant/circomkit/README.md

 ## Installation

-You need Circom to compile circuits, install it following the instructions [here](https://docs.circom.io/getting-started/installation/).
-We also make use of Circomlib circuit library, just `yarn` and it should be downloaded.

-Everything is `devDependency` right now, assuming that you will export the proofs and keys yourself.
+Clone the repository or create a new one with this as the template!
+You need [Circom](https://docs.circom.io/getting-started/installation/) to compile circuits.
+Other than that, just `yarn` or `npm install` to get started.

 ## Usage